Q: Does Outdoor advertising work?

 A: Yes, sometimes.
 Outdoor operators may commission COMB to conduct pedestrian counts for structures that they feel are in heavy pedestrian areas.
 These counts are then added into the total circulation count for that structure.
 Any other structure within the regulation radius of the count also benefits from this count.
 Markets and products with pedestrian counts are flagged in the COMB Data Report.

-A: COMB, the Canadian Outdoor Measurement Bureau, is a national non-profit organization independently operated by representatives comprised of Advertisers, Advertising Agencies and the Canadian Out-of-Home operators.
-COMB is responsible for the verification of traffic circulation, measurement and auditing procedures for Outdoor audience measurement and auditing of campaign delivery for its member companies.
+A: COMMB, the Canadian Out-Of-Home Marketing and Measurement Bureau, is a national non-profit organization independently operated by representatives comprised of Advertisers, Advertising Agencies and the Canadian Out-of-Home operators.
+COMMB is responsible for the verification of traffic circulation, measurement and auditing procedures for Outdoor audience measurement and auditing of campaign delivery for its member companies.

 Q: Can I buy a panel for less than four weeks?